Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadia-pycolor/lesson.md

 ## 1. Install the `arcadia-pycolor` package

-We've designed `arcadia-pycolor` to be distributed via PyPI.
+We've designed `arcadia-pycolor` as a Python package that is distributed via PyPI.
+This means it can be installed using `pip` just like any other Python package.
 In a virtual environment of your choice, run the following command in your terminal:

 ```bash
 pip install arcadia-pycolor